Welcome to the short series of articles explaining End to End process of adopting agile in a software organization.

 The dedicated resources and time required to develop a highly structured and complex process definition and continuously improving it forever is not feasible for many companies.
-So, they are compelled to overlook an important dimension of production business i.e. process and relying on Adhoc practices.
-On average, large IT projects run 45% over budget and 7% over time, while delivering 56% less value than predicted.
+So, they are compelled to overlook an important dimension of a production business i.e. process and relying on Adhoc practices.
+On average, large IT projects run 45% over budget and 7% of the time, while delivering 56% less value than predicted.

 This leaves Adhocism as the direct competitor to Agility for such organizations.
-With respect to simplicity, flexibility and inexpensiveness, it’s probably the next best thing to adhocism and certainly far more efficient.
-Agile keeps its principles abstract enough to be materialized in a form that best suits the needs of an organization as simply as possible.
+With respect to simplicity, flexibility, and inexpensiveness, it’s probably the next best thing to ad-hocism and certainly far more efficient.
+Agile keeps its principles abstract enough to be materialized in a form that best suits the needs of an organization as simple as possible.
 You can just take an inspiration from other organizations or projects following Agile and pragmatically evaluate what works in your specific setting.

 #2.
 Bureaucracy kills productivity and creativity

 We were jubilant when we were appraised for CMMI level 2 in 2006.
 Among more than thousand software companies in the country, we were among the only ten to acquire the status.
 We looked proud to share the achievement with our clients and prospects as if we had come across a prominent marketing tool.